mstocco/mariostoc.co/content/traininglog/20200906-ironman2021-51weeksout.md

 ### NOTES
 Total Time: **30 minutes**

 I didn’t sleep as well as I would have liked; I am guessing that it was the sawdust from yesterday’s work on the shed.
-I did have my run kit ready to go for a pre-coffee easy runn but I put it off until later; the skys are thick with wildfire smoke from Eastern WA.
+I did have my run kit ready to go for a pre-coffee easy run but I put it off until later; the skys are thick with wildfire smoke from Eastern WA.

 The smoke cleared a bit after work so I did a lap of Swan Lake.
 The first 7 minutes sucked with heavy legs (calves, soleus in particular) but I did find a groove after that and finished feeling strong.
 I mostly breathed through my nose to limit the effort with the lingering smoke in the air.